Crisp and Co. Banner Image

 The Conditional Order represents the middle stage of the legal processes related to a divorce.
 It is the legal confirmation that you are entitled to a divorce under English and Welsh law.

-While, under no-fault divorce, it is no longer possible for someone to contest a divorce application, this does not necessarily mean that a Conditional Order will be automatically granted.
-There are certain processes which need to be followed, as well as specific timescales which dictate how long it will take before the Conditional Order is granted.
+While under no-fault divorce it is no longer possible for someone to contest a divorce application, this does not necessarily mean that a Conditional Order will be automatically granted.
+There are certain processes that need to be followed, as well as specific timescales that dictate how long it will take before the Conditional Order is granted.

 At Crisp & Co, our expert divorce solicitors are well-versed in the legal processes related to no-fault divorce and will be able to advise you in relation to Conditional Orders.
 This includes ensuring that your initial divorce application (either sole or joint) is detailed and accurate, as well as guiding you through the application process related to the Conditional Order.